amitagarwal-dev/amitagarwal-dev/README.md

 * * 🌍  I'm based in Bangalore, India.
 * * ✉️  You can contact me at [agarwalamit46@gmail.com](mailto:agarwalamit46@gmail.com)
 * * 🧠  I'm learning Angular12 and Typeorm
-* * 🤝  I'm open to collaborating on any Backend Project
+* * 🤝  I'm open for collaborating on any Backend Project

 ###
 Skills